 Senator Dinniman has been a leader for communities, families and taxpayers through 30 years of public service in Pennsylvania.

-That dedication and leadership lead to his 2006 election and 2008 reelection to the Pennsylvania Senate, representing Chester and Montgomery counties in Pennsylvania’s 19th District.
+That dedication and leadership lead to his 2006 election and 2008 and 2012 reelections to the Pennsylvania Senate, representing Chester County in Pennsylvania’s 19th District.

 Before being elected state Senator, Dinniman was elected to four terms as Chester County Commissioner (from 1992 to 2006), making him the longest-serving commissioner in county history.
 During that time, he made a name as a visionary and a voice for the people by incorporating local values into action and taking on some of the region’s toughest challenges.